Java 17 Preview is available in Jenkins 2.339+

-Please refer to the Running Jenkins on Java 17 documentation for up-to-date details on how to run Jenkins on Java 17.
+Please refer to the Java requirements documentation for up-to-date details on how to run Jenkins on Java 17.

 Jenkins, one of the leading open-source automation servers, does not yet officially support Java 17.
 On September 14, 2021, OpenJDK 17 was released.
 This is a Long-Term-Support (LTS) release, and it will stay around for years.
 The Jenkins project is eager to offer full support of this version.
 Over the last year, many contributors have been working toward enabling support for Java 17 in the project.
 It was a thorny path, but now, on behalf of the Jenkins Platform SIG, we are happy to announce preview availability of Java 17 support in Jenkins weekly releases!